LukeGarrigan/spaceheir/README.md

 * Add leveling system
 * Refactor to allow for easily adding new features
 * Potentially scale map to number of players
+* Sending too much data about other players to players